ivansergeev/parser3-novaextension/Parser3.novaextension/README.md

 # Parser 3 extension

+The extension provides Parser 3 syntax highlighting and code completion.

 Parser 3 — simple and convenient object-oriented language which allows creating good sites in short time.